 It's not a secret that Magento 2 is full of brilliant features.
 One of its advantages is the possibility to manage multiple websites and stores within one installation.
 It is a great feature, especially if your business consists of various branches and you want to control everything in one place effectively.

-However, this process may be rather complicated for those who create eCommerce store from scratch, because of Magento's hierarchy of Websites, Stores, and Store Views.
+However, this process may be rather complicated for those who from scratch, because of Magento's hierarchy of Websites, Stores, and Store Views.

 But don't worry.
 In this article, we'll shed some light on this concept to help you understand this structure better.